nguyenhphilip/pn-blog/content/blog/Growth Now.md

 >I’m writing less but living more, saying yes and opening doors.
 >
->I’m surfing the waves of singular moments and riding the ebbing rhythms of existence, wherever they decide to take me, without resistance.
+>I’m surfing the waves of singular moments and riding the rhythms of existence, wherever they decide to take me, without resistance.
 >
 >Chasing sunrises and sunfalls, with a loaf of bread in my pack.
 Listening to that far inward call without looking back.